 This khagangma, or Tibetan seating square, is simply nothing short of an extraordinary example of Tibetan woven art.
-Stunningly beautiful, relatively large and in unaltered original condition with a central yundrung (swastika) motif and multiple borders all made with highly saturated natural dyes.
-The inner four corner fret designs are an interesting and unique rare purple shade – not dye run from the surrounding red colour – which is also highly saturated, while the green used throughout is beautifully abrashed.
-The central swastika, a symbol of power down though the millennia, is surrounded by a mandala-like circle of blue fret work, which upon closer inspection, is itself embedded in a burnt orange circle of wool, quite distinct from the red background (see circular close up above).
+Stunningly beautiful, relatively large and in unaltered original condition, it has a central yundrung (swastika) motif and multiple borders all made with spectacular, highly saturated, natural dyes.
+The inner four corner fret designs are of a fascinating and unique rare purple shade – not dye run from the surrounding red colour – which is also highly saturated, while the green used throughout is beautifully abrashed.
+The central green swastika, a symbol of power down though the millennia, is surrounded by a mandala-like circle of blue fret work, which upon closer inspection, is itself embedded in a burnt orange circle of wool, quite distinct from the red background (see circular close up above).
 The outer border is the ‘running T’ or ‘Greek T’ design in red embedded upon a magnificent, wonderfully abrashed, green.
-This piece would almost certainly have been used by either an elected high official, or for monastic use by a high lama for seating warmth while involved in ritual proceedings or for meditation purposes.
+This piece would almost certainly have been used in a monastic setting on special occasions by a high lama for seating warmth while involved in ritual proceedings or for meditation purposes.
 Overall it has thick pile and is excellent condition save for some of the ‘frilly’ edges being worn away from long term use.
-On the back side it has unique strips of nambu type cloth backing the outer part of the carpet to help anchor and stabalise the interweaving of the frilly fringe, a technique rarely seen.
-The warp and weft (and pile) is hand-spun wool, with the warp being mixed with animal hair – and the construction of the pile is made with the big loose knot associated with older Tibetan carpets.
+On the back side it has wide strips of nambu type cloth backing the outer part of the carpet to help anchor and stabalise the interweaving of the frilly fringe, a technique rarely seen.
+The warp and weft (and pile) is fine hand-spun wool – with the warp being mixed with animal hair – and the construction of the pile is made with the big loose knot associated with older Tibetan carpets.
 The combination of a multitude of natural dye shades and their intricate use in the weaving process of this carpet has been managed with exceptional skill, to the point of it being simply a tour-de-force by a master dyer / weaver.
-Given the superb dye and construction quality, and that there are no repairs or alterations to this carpet, hence a unique opportunity to acquire a rare, very high quality, genuine Tibetan masterpiece made sometime in the second half of the 1800’s.
+Given the superb dye and construction quality, and that there are no repairs or alterations to this carpet, it is a unique opportunity for a collector to acquire a rare, very high quality, genuine Tibetan masterpiece made sometime in the second half of the 1800’s.